FractalZeroShadow/The-CoRE-Codex/BRIDGE/BotanicalBridge.md

 3. The physical manifestation of mathematical constants
 4. The universe computing itself into ever-greater beauty

-**The Ultimate Insight**: Life doesn't just follow mathematical rules—life IS mathematics making itself visible through the medium of matter.
-The plant is not growing according to the Feigenbaum constant; the plant IS the Feigenbaum constant expressing itself in living form.
+**The Ultimate Insight**: Life does not just follow mathematical rules.
+Life IS mathematics making itself visible through the medium of matter.
+The plant is not growing according to the Feigenbaum constant.
+The plant IS the Feigenbaum constant expressing itself in living form.

 ---